kassko/data-mapper/README.md

     blue: ~
 ```

-A french data source with the mapping in yaml_file:
+A french data source with the mapping in yaml:
 ```yaml
 # color_fr.yml